TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-howto.md

 3. If **Status** is off, you have to enable Synapse Link for the account.
 You can do so directly from the **Features** pane in the portal or by using Azure Cosmos DB SDKs.
 See instruction here.

 4. Make sure that the Azure Cosmos DB account is SQL API or MongoDB API.
 The analytical store for Cassandra API is in private preview.
-To request access, write to cosmosdbsynapselink@microsoft.com.
+To request access, contact cosmosdbsynapselink@microsoft.com.
    - Currently, there is no support to enable analytical store on existing containers.
 You should be able to create a new container and enable the analytical store during container creation.
    - Currently there is no support to enable the analytical store on Azure Cosmos DB SQL serverless accounts.

 ### **How can I disable the analytical store?**
 Currently, the analytical store cannot be disabled on an Azure Cosmos DB container after it is enabled during container creation.
-To stop using the analytical store, you have to delete and re-create the container.
+To stop using the analytical store, you need to delete and re-create the container.

 ### **How can I disable the  Synapse Link feature for my Azure Cosmos DB account?**
 Currently, after the Synapse Link capability is enabled at the account level, you cannot disable it.
 You will not be billed if the Synapse Link capability is enabled at the account level, and there are no analytical store-enabled containers.